What Is Diverticulitis?

 - 2 tablespoons of Udo’s Oil per day.

-- Many people with a bowel syndrome also suffer from anemia.
-But iron supplements are irritating to the gut and can trigger intestinal bleeding.
+- Many people with a bowel disorder also suffer from anemia, but iron supplements are irritating to the gut and can trigger intestinal bleeding.
 Again the solution is to take your iron in nanoparticle, or angstrom-sized form.
 This means that the iron is instantly absorbed into the bloodstream and does not require digestion, therefore not irritating the gastrointestinal (GI) tract.
+Ask your doctor to test your hemoglobin and ferritin stores.

 - Vitamin C in mineral ascorbate form – needed for your immune system and for blood clotting.
 Do not take it in ascorbic acid form, if you are prone to loose bowel movements or diarrhea.